November 21, 20160 mins read

 It makes documenting and testing code easier

-There is a real cost of complexity when it comes to modularisation.
-As Guy Podjarny writes about in The 5 dimensions of an npm dependency, you may have a lot more dependencies that you rely on than you at first realise.
+There is a real cost of complexity when it comes to modularization.
+As Guy Podjarny writes about in The 5 dimensions of an npm dependency, you may have a lot more dependencies that you rely on than you at first realize.
 For each of your dependencies, you need to ask a lot of questions.

 Eventually, you find a package that seems to suit your needs, more or less.
 But your problems have only just begun.
 It’s up to you to evaluate the library: does it have tests?
 Can you understand the source code?
 Is it actively maintained?
 Is the documentation easy to find and consult?